 Orange-bellied Parrot courting pair at Melaleuca.
 Photo: Col Rowe

 The OBP is an obligate migratory species.
 The entire population breeds only within Southwest Tasmania (October–March) and migrates to the mainland to spend the winter (April–September) in coastal areas of South Australia, Victoria and occasionally New South Wales.

 Both sexes breed in their first year and can have a reproductive lifespan up to 10 years.
-However, the post-fledging, mean lifespan is only 2.2 years and maximum survival occurs in the second year of life, and declines thereafter.
+However, the post-fledging, mean lifespan is only 2.2 years.
 The oldest birds that have been recorded in the wild are 11.7 years (male) and 10.4 years (female; Holdsworth 2006).

 Brown, M.J., Brown, P.B., Bryant S.L., Horwitz, P., McQuillan, P.B., Nielson, E., Rounsevell, D.E., Smith, S.J. and Richardson, A.M.M.
 1993.
 Buttongrass moorland ecosystems.
 Pp. 101–108 in Tasmanian Wilderness – World Heritage Values, eds.
 S.J.
 Smith and M.R.
 Banks.
 Royal Society of Tasmania, Hobart.

 Holdsworth, M.C.
 2006.
 Reproductive success and demography of the orange-bellied parrot Neophema chrysogaster.
 MSc thesis, University of Tasmania, Hobart.

 .Mattingley, C. 2001.
 King of the wilderness: the life of Deny King.
 The Text Publishing Company, Melbourne.